garciarasines/garciarasines.github.io/_pages/about.md

   - /about.html
 ---

 I am a Chapman Fellow in the Department of Mathematics at Imperial College London.
-Previously I was a postdoctoral researcher at the Data Science Lab of the Institute of Mathematical Sciences (ICMAT-CSIC).
+Previously, I was a postdoctoral researcher at the Data Science Lab of the Institute of Mathematical Sciences (ICMAT-CSIC).

 Research interests
 ======